lostjared/cplusplus2x.Examples/C++20/crunch-code/README.md

 # Crunch Code

 Crunch Code is a lightweight C++ command-line tool designed to strip comments and unnecessary whitespace from C++ source files.
-I used this program to create videos of compact scrolling code for video project.
+I used this program to create videos of compact scrolling code for a video project.

 ## Features